Spring home maintenance checklist for property managers: 10+ ways to make your business blossom [Free Download]

 1. Filters and Air Units

-A great place to start is by vacuuming or replacing air filters in your heating and cooling systems to ensure optimal air quality during the warmer months.
+A great place to start is by vacuuming or replacing air filters in your heating and cooling systems to ensure optimal air quality, and also checking for issues like leaky air ducts, which research shows are a dominant fault responsible for increased energy use.
 Inspect the coils in the back of the fridge and wash or replace the fume hood in the kitchen.
 These are susceptible to being clogged up over time.
-Check on your A/C units that have been stored away during the winter, and ensure they’re in good working order.
+Check on your A/C units that have been stored away during the winter and ensure they’re in good working order.
 This is also the perfect time to inspect your furnace filter and replace it if needed.

 2. Spray for Pests